cryptocav/volt-trading-dash/_docs/support.md

 ## 🤝 Other Ways to Contribute

-- Improve or test PineScript logic
+- Improve or test PRISM PineScript logic
-- Suggest ideas for new strategies
+- Suggest ideas for new filters, strategies, or allocation models
+- Share sweep results and backtest findings

 This project is designed to stay clean, transparent, and community-aligned.
 Your support keeps it that way.